The Safest and Most Dangerous Places in Thousand Oaks, San Antonio, TX: Crime Maps and Statistics

 Is Thousand Oaks, San Antonio, TX Safe?

-The B- grade indicates that the rate of crime is slightly lower than that of the average US neighborhood.
-Thousand Oaks ranks in the 59th percentile for safety, meaning it is safer than 59% of neighborhoods but less safe than 41%.
-This analysis applies only to Thousand Oaks's official city boundaries.
+The B- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US neighborhood, where Thousand Oaks's combined rate is slightly lower than the norm.
+Thousand Oaks sits in the 59th percentile, ahead of 59% of neighborhoods and behind 41%.
+The grade covers only Thousand Oaks's official city boundaries.
 See the table below for nearby neighborhoods.

-The crime rate in Thousand Oaks is 32.28 per 1,000 residents in the typical year.
-Thousand Oaks Residents generally consider the southeast part of the neighborhood to be the safest.
-Your chance of being a victim of crime in Thousand Oaks varies by area - ranging from 1 in 25 in the west areas to 1 in 35 in the southeast.
+The overall crime rate in Thousand Oaks is 32.28 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the neighborhood the safest.
+Your chance of being a victim ranges from 1 in 25 in the west areas to 1 in 35 in the southeast.

-When looking at total crime counts (rather than per capita rates), the south parts of Thousand Oaks, San Antonio, TX see the most incidents - about 50 per year.
-In contrast, the central part of the neighborhood has the fewest, with approximately 1 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Thousand Oaks, San Antonio, TX report the most crime, about 50 cases per year.
+The central part reports the fewest, around 1 per year.

 The Cost of Crime™ in Thousand Oaks, San Antonio, TX

-The total projected cost of crime in Thousand Oaks for 2025 is $1,628,170.
-This translates to approximately $349 per resident and $749 per household.
-On average, crime-related costs account for 0.8% of the median household income in Thousand Oaks.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Thousand Oaks for 2025 is $1,628,170, about $349 per resident and $749 per household.
+That equals 0.8% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 62.7%